PTsolvers/gpu-workshop-JuliaCon23/README.md

 ## Hands-on II
 In this section, we will implement the gradient-based inversion algorithm for the permeability of the subsurface.
 In the first session we used the model setup involving a permeability barrier in the center of the computational domain.
 Now, we will try reconstruct this permeability barrier knowing only the "observed" values of the pressure.

-> We will use the solution to the forward model as a synthetic dataset instead of real observations.
+> :bulb: We will use the solution to the forward model as a synthetic dataset instead of real observations.
 We will only only a subset of the pressure field to emulate the sparsity of the datasets in the real world.

 In this exercise, we will implement the gradient descent algorithm to progressively update the permeability $K$ using the gradient of the objective function to match the synthetically generated "observed" pressure field.